 Why?
 Because it's International Women's Day!

-This global day (8th March) focuses on celebrating women's achievements, raising awareness against bias and taking action for equality.
+COVID may have put a stop to a lot of things.
+But this global day (8th March) continues to focus on celebrating women's achievements, raising awareness against bias and taking action for equality.
 This means working together to create a gender equal world - one that has uncompromising equality in the workplace, the boardroom, in media coverage and much, much more.

 We're dedicated to supporting gender equality in every way we can, because we believe strong female role models are essential to the success of a business.
 Just take a look at our truly exceptional team of female leaders at RMP (move aside Spice Girls)...